 Granted, individually snake plant flowers do not look like much, but borne in racemes on tall, foot long, stout scapes, making a lovely display.
 The blossoms usually white or cream, sometimes greenish (those of Sansevieria cylindrica have a pinkish color), are often fragrant.

 By now you probably know how tough and durable qualities of the “Mother-in-law plant.”
-If you’re looking for other tough houseplants to keep indoors also consider the ZZ plant (zamioculcas), Cast-Iron plant, and Aglaonemas.
+If you’re looking for other tough and easy care houseplants to keep indoors also consider the:

 I have a pot of sansevieria that has so many young ones coming up the plants are very crowded.
 When is the best time to transplant some of these into another container?
 Kaleigh, Memphis, Tenn.

 Divide Sansevierias at any time during the year, and each division will soon grow into a nice plant.
 Remove the plant out of the pot, break it up as much as you want and plant each part.
-The plants grow actively during the summer, so spring is the best time to divide the plant to obtain quick results.
+The plants grow actively during the summer, so spring is the best time to divide a snake plant to obtain quick results.